sandertom/sandertom.github.io/_news/new5.md

 date: 2024-11-12
 ---

-Our work "Watermark Anything with Localized Messages" is on arxiv!
-Paper, model and code are available.
+Our work "Watermarking Makes Language Models" got a spotlight at Neurips!
+Paper and code are available.